radixdlt/typescript-radix-engine-toolkit/LTS.md

 This section discusses the functionality provided by the `LTSRadixEngineToolkit` class and provides a number of examples.

-### Transaction API Group
+### Transaction Class

-A majority of the functionality exposed by this API group is abstracted away by the `SimpleTransactionBuilder` which is responsible for handling the entire transaction construction process and making all of the necessary Radix Engine Toolkit invocations to construct transactions.
+A majority of the functionality exposed by this Class is abstracted away by the `SimpleTransactionBuilder` which is responsible for handling the entire transaction construction process and making all of the necessary Radix Engine Toolkit invocations to construct transactions.
 However, not all of the functions in this group are available through the `SimpleTransactionBuilder` class.
 Namely, the `summarizeTransaction` function is not.

 #### Summarize Transaction